yonek123/specific_grep/README.md

 V3 - Searching for pattern in files and lines, sort files by how many pattern occurrences they have, save data to result file; tl;dr everything except threads and log

+V4 - Usage of threads pool with OpenMP, save thread usage to log file